United States Department of Health and Human Services

-The United States Department of Health and Human Services (HHS) is a cabinet-level executive branch department of the US federal government created to protect the health of the US people and providing essential human services.
-Its motto is "Improving the health, safety, and well-being of America".
+The United States Department of Health and Human Services (HHS) is a cabinet-level executive branch department of the U.S. federal government created to set guidelines for the private healthcare system and providing essential human services in areas such as funding medical studies.
 Before the separate federal Department of Education was created in 1979, it was called the Department of Health, Education, and Welfare (HEW).
 HHS is administered by the secretary of health and human services, who is appointed by the president with the advice and consent of the United States Senate.

-The United States Public Health Service Commissioned Corps, the uniformed service of the PHS, is led by the surgeon general who is responsible for addressing matters concerning public health as authorized by the secretary or by the assistant secretary for health in addition to their primary mission of administering the Commissioned Corps.
+The United States Public Health Service Commissioned Corps, the uniformed service of the U.S. Public Health Service, is led by the surgeon general who is responsible for addressing matters concerning public health as authorized by the secretary or by the assistant secretary for health in addition to their primary mission of administering the Commissioned Corps.

 History

 Federal Security Agency

 The Federal Security Agency (FSA) was established on July 1, 1939, under the Reorganization Act of 1939, P.L.
 76–19.
 The objective was to bring together in one agency all federal programs in the fields of health, education, and social security.
 The first Federal Security Administrator was Paul V. McNutt.
 The new agency originally consisted of the following major components: (1) Office of the Administrator, (2) Public Health Service (PHS), (3) Office of Education, (4) Civilian Conservation Corps, and (5) Social Security Board.